RealTimeLogic/Xedge32/README.md

 ## Compiling The C Code (for experts)

-**Note:** [Xedge32](https://realtimelogic.com/ba/ESP32/) is built on [Xedge](https://realtimelogic.com/ba/doc/en/Xedge.html), which itself is based on the [Barracuda App Server library](https://realtimelogic.com/products/barracuda-application-server/).
+**Note:** [Xedge32](https://realtimelogic.com/ba/ESP32/) is built on the more generic [Xedge](https://realtimelogic.com/products/xedge/), which itself is based on the [Barracuda App Server library](https://realtimelogic.com/products/barracuda-application-server/).
 Xedge32, Xedge, and the Barracuda App Server are OEM software components designed for easy integration into OEM products.
 All components are [designed to be extended](https://realtimelogic.com/articles/Using-Lua-for-Embedded-Development-vs-Traditional-C-Code).

 To compile the source code, you must use the latest ESP-IDF, which can be found on [GitHub](https://github.com/espressif/esp-idf).